CSMarckitus/Photoshop/Readme.md

     - I have installed Wine but my system does not recognize it, why?
 If you use any shell different than the default provided by system, you need to add the PATH of the path of installation of WINE.

-    - If your distro is not compatible you have to modify the program so that the installation can continue and you have to install WineHQ yourself.
+    - If your distro is not compatible you have to modify the program for skip the WineHQ installation, therefore you will have to install WineHQ in the correct way according to your distro and with this, you can use the installation on whatever distro.

 <br>